PascalSun/Design-Scenario/README.md

 ## ToDo
+- [ ] Generate for python code
     * Generate param json file
     * Generate configure json file
     * Should be able to take input set
+- [ ] Generate for new format
+    * a new config file is added

 ## Generate Test Json